j-ewertz/ccalign/README.md

 - num_processes_whisperx: Sets the number of parallel transcription processes used for processing.
 The number should be adjusted based on available GPU memory.
 - num_processes_alignment: Defines the number of parallel alignment processes used.
 These processes run exclusively on the CPU.
 - calls_per_core: Specifies how many conference calls are processed by a single process.
-A backup of the alignment process is created after processing a number of calls equal to num_processes_alignment x calls_per_core.
+A backup of the alignment process is created after processing a number of calls equal to num_processes_alignment * calls_per_core.

 ## Python usage